fglo/idk/README.md

 end
 ```

-Each for loop implicitly declater variable `_it` which contains current iterator value:
+Each for loop implicitly declares variable `_it` which contains current iterator value:
 ```
 for 1..5
     print _it